-Bandwidth: The speed and download capacity of an Internet connection.
-Many Internet service providers allow you to choose how much bandwidth you're paying for, based on your usage needs.
+Bandwidth: The speed and download (& upload) capacity of an Internet connection.
+Many Internet service providers (ISP) allow you to choose how much bandwidth you want to pay for, based on your usage needs and budget.

-Bluetooth: A wireless technology that lets devices communicate with each other over relatively short distances (usually less than 30 feet).
+Bluetooth: A low-power wireless technology that lets devices communicate with each other over relatively short distances (typically less than 30 feet).
 If you use a wireless headset with your cell phone, it probably communicates with the phone via Bluetooth.
 There are also Bluetooth-enabled televisions, computers, keyboards, mice, printers, and more.

-Broadband: High-speed Internet, such as cable or DSL.
+Broadband: High-speed Internet, such as coaxial cable, DSL (digital subscriber line), and fiber optic.
 (See Internet Service Provider)

-Cache: When a computer has information you'll access frequently, it creates a special, temporary storage area for that data called a cache.
+Cache: If a computer has information you access frequently, it creates a special, temporary storage area for that data called a cache.
 This allows your computer to access the information more quickly.

 CD/DVD Drive (also optical drive): Allows you to play music and movies on your computer, as well as install new software.
-Some smaller, lighter-weight computers - particularly netbooks - do not come with these drives (although you can easily attach one externally).
+Some smaller, lighter-weight computers - including netbooks - don't come with these drives (although you can easily attach one externally, typically using a USB connection).
 DVD-RWs allow you to read from - and write to - DVDs, which have greater storage capacity than CDs.

 Download: Refers to the transfer of information from one computer to another, typically over the Internet.
-When you download a file over the Internet, you are copying the file to your computer.
+When you download a file over the Internet, you're copying the file to your computer.

 Firewall: Software that protects your computer from threats on the Internet.
-Firewalls monitor the traffic between your computer and the Internet, and apply a set of safety standards to make sure your computer is not being targeted or accessed by unauthorized visitors.
+Firewalls monitor the traffic between your computer and the Internet, and apply a set of safety standards to make sure your computer isn't being targeted or accessed by unauthorized visitors.

-Firewire: A type of computer port, used for moving large amounts of data at faster transfer rates than USB.
+Firewire: A type of computer connection, used for moving data at faster transfer rates than USB.